jeamcamo/OFTS_LV/README.md

 * OSA.lvclass\public

 ## FTSLib.dll
-The driver vis are based on functions in FTSLib.dll version 3.10 or newer, located under Thorlabs OSA in the OSA GUI application installation directory, (Program Files\..).
+The driver vis are based on functions in FTSLib.dll version 3.20 or newer, located under Thorlabs OSA in the OSA GUI application installation directory, (Program Files\..).
 The OSA GUI application installation updates the Path system environment variable with the FTSLib.dll path.
 For detailed information of FTSLib.dll functions; see Thorlabs OSA\lib\FTSLib.docx and h-files, available from the Labview Help menu after vip package installation, and located in Thorlabs OSA\lib and \include folders.
-## Labview 32/64 bit versions
-The driver, created in 64bit Labview 2010, must be mass compiled if using a 32 bit Labview version or a Labview version newer than 2010.
-When installed from the vip installation package; the drivers will be automatically mass compiled by the installed Labview version, or if several versions of Labview are installed; the target Labview version can be selected in the installation wizard.
-32 bit Labview requires 32-bit FTSLib.dll - select 32-bit Compatibility while installing the OSA GUI application, (64 bit OS).
-Also, with 32 bit Labview and 64 bit OS; the Path system environment variable must contain the 32bit Thorlabs OSA GUI application installation path, Program (x86)\.., and not the 64bit ditto, see Installation package above.

 # Driver vis
 See the TREE vis for a categorized overview of the driver vis and the example vis for guidelines of how to use them.
 For most applications the FTSLib.dll functions supported by the Labview drivers will be appropriate; however some functions have not yet been implemented.
 When adding new vis that call functions in FTSLib.dll we recommend the Labview import shared library tool.
 # Example vis